mschmitt/shocpp/README.md

 ## Scope

 - Allow charging initiated by (RF)ID tag presentation (Active *Authorize/StartTransaction* calls from the charger).
-- Allow charging initiated by the service (*RemoteStartTransaction* call to the charger with and (RF)ID tag to be assumed as presented).
+- Allow charging initiated by the service (*RemoteStartTransaction* call to the charger with an (RF)ID tag to be assumed as presented).
 - Keep track of power consumption on a per-account basis.
 (RF)ID tags are assigned to accounts.

 ## Limitations